Research Perspective

 Legacy Data Activation

-Industries are sitting on decades of "Dark Data" — scanned manuals, mainframe logs, proprietary process records.
-A neuro-symbolic pipeline that ingests this and converts it into a structured Knowledge Graph is the key to unlocking "brownfield" automation.
+Industries possess decades of "Dark Data" — scanned manuals, mainframe logs, proprietary process records.
+A neuro-symbolic pipeline that ingests this and converts it into a structured Knowledge Graph unlocks "brownfield" automation where the competitive moat is institutional knowledge no competitor can replicate.

 Why it's missed

 Vendors chase greenfield deployments.
-The competitive moat in established industries is locked in institutional knowledge — which no competitor can replicate once it's been encoded into a Knowledge Graph.
+The real moat in established industries is locked in institutional knowledge — once encoded into a Knowledge Graph, it becomes an unreplicable asset.

 Opportunity 3